zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Checks if a string is a valid IPv4 or IPv6 address.

-   :ip: the string to check for valid IP formatting.
+   :param ip: the string to check for valid IP formatting.

    :returns: T if the string is a valid IPv4 or IPv6 address format.